RedisGraph/RedisGraph/docs/index.md

 The full list and links can be found on [the Clients page](clients.md).

+## Data import

+The RedisGraph team maintains the [redisgraph-bulk-loader](https://github.com/redisgraph/redisgraph-bulk-loader) for importing new graphs from CSV files.

+The data format used by this tool is described in the [GRAPH.BULK implementation details](bulk_spec.md).

 ## Mailing List / Forum

 Got questions?
 Feel free to ask at the [RedisGraph forum](https://forum.redislabs.com/c/modules/redisgraph).